jofa974/Snake/README.md

 ### General interface

--  Use a json configuration file as input
+- Use a json configuration file as input.
+- Make neural network able to learn from the whole scene.